Azure Event Grid's push delivery - concepts

 lastTimeModified value.
 An Event Hubs event has the

 URL of the Capture file.
-An event about a new order in your Orders microservice may have an
+An event about a new order in your Orders microservice might have an

 orderId attribute and a